 Our pressure exchanger technology is at the heart of many of our products.
-It is designed to make industrial fluid-flow processes more efficient and environmentally sustainable, lowering costs, saving energy, reducing waste, and minimizing emissions.
+It is designed to make industrial fluid-flow processes more efficient and environmentally sustainable, lowering costs, saving energy, and minimizing emissions.
 This unique, versatile technology can operate in both high-pressure and low-pressure industrial fluid-flow systems and can handle a range of fluids from relatively clean to very dirty.

 How It Works

 Pressure exchanger technology acts like a fluid piston, efficiently transferring energy between high-pressure and low-pressure liquid and/or gas through continuously rotating ducts.
 Key to the operation of a pressure exchanger is the micron-level clearance between the rotor and the pressure exchanger’s stationary components, including the sleeve and the end covers.
 Fluid circulating within this clearance acts as a bearing, minimizing friction for an extremely efficient exchange of pressure energy.
 Through our vertically integrated manufacturing, we ensure that all pressure exchangers, no matter the product application, meet our high standards for quality, durability, and reliability.

 Accelerating Technical Innovation

 The initial product application of our technology was the PX Pressure Exchanger (PX).
 Delivering energy savings of up to 60% and efficiencies up to 98%, the PX revolutionized seawater reverse osmosis (SWRO) desalination and is today’s industry standard in energy recovery.